soumya997/soumya997.github.io/aboutme.md

 I graduated on 2022, with a Bachelor of Technology (B. Tech) degree in the field of Electrical Engineering from IEM, Kolkata.
 During my graduation I worked as a research intern at IIT KGP under Dr. Debashish Chakravarty for landscape segmentation on **satelite data** and at Uni. of New South Wales under Dr. Tanmoy Dam worked on **prior learning for GAN**, generative clustering.
 I’m also a **Kaggle Competition Expert**, I predominantly participated in Object Detection and Segmentation competitions.

+- Open to opportunities in field of Robotics -- Perception and Localization

 > **Kaggle Competitions:**
 -   [*Sartorius - Cell Instance Segmentation [TOP 15%, No medal]*](https://www.kaggle.com/c/sartorius-cell-instance-segmentation/leaderboard) [`GITHUB`](https://github.com/soumya997/kaggle-Sartorius-Experimentations)
 -   [*TensorFlow - Great Barrier Reef [57th - TOP 3%, Silver medal]*](https://www.kaggle.com/c/tensorflow-great-barrier-reef/leaderboard) [`GITHUB`](https://github.com/soumya997/kaggle-GBR-Experimentations)